litmuschaos/litmus-docs/website/docs/getting-started-chaosagents-cluster-scope-installation.md

 ✅ Login Successful!
 ```

-Upon successful login, there will be a list of exiting projects displayed on the terminal.
+Upon successful login, there will be a list of existing projects displayed on the terminal.
 Select the desired project by entering the sequence number indicated against it.

 ```bash
 ✨ Projects List: